jennherrarte/dead-head-memory-game/README.md

 ![11](https://github.com/jennherrarte/dead-head-memory-game/assets/36706323/c50fb6f0-db15-4350-9dbd-658def415f95)

 ***
-# 🎸 Game Description:
+# 🎸 Game Description

 Calling all Dead Heads!
 Test your memory with the DEAD HEAD MEMORY GAME.
 In this memory game, you will be playing against the computer to match up 6 possible pairs of cards containing The Grateful Dead album covers.
 When the cards are all matched, the player with the most pairs will be declared the winner.

 ***
-# 🤔 What I would do differently now:
+# 🤔 What I would do differently now

 * I would implement a framework or library, like React or Vue, to create a library of reusable components and manage state.
 * I would use Sass to implement mixins and functions.

 ***
-# 📖 User Story:
+# 📖 User Story

 * The user will be playing against the computer in the DEADHEAD MEMORY GAME.
 * The human player will go first, followed by the computer.